Walk for Water

 From 1 March, walk for water every day for a month – it’s flexible where and when you want to walk.
 Track your miles on Strava or through our manual tracking on your fundraising page.

-Walk 4km a day for children like Karimatu
+Walk 4km a day for women like Lal Kumari

-Walk 8km a day for women like Khushnahar
+Walk 8km a day for mothers like Zeitu

-Walk 12km a day for girls like Hawa
+Walk 12km a day for girls like Seido